 The three-inch display monitor of the camera has a decent 921k-dot resolution, but it lacks touchscreen functionality.
 Along with pro-grade photos, the D3500 also allows you to capture amazing 1080p videos at up to 60fps, enough for the starters.
 Its 11-point focus module covers ample area of the image sensor, which is fairly justified in this price range.

-With a sturdy, lightweight build and above offerings, the Nikon D3500 undoubtedly is a superb entry-level Nikon DSLR overall.
+With a sturdy, lightweight build, and above offerings, the Nikon D3500 undoubtedly is a superb entry-level Nikon DSLR overall.
+Check out our complete Nikon D3500 review to find out more.

 4. Nikon D7500